-In case of subscriptions carried out by Distributors, the Distributors shall forward to the Management Company and/or to STATE STREET BANK INTERNATIONAL GmbH, Luxembourg Branch the data contained in the subscription form and credits in the same context in favour of the Company the amount of the acquisition of the shares of the Company on the bank business day in Luxembourg that follows the date of receipt of the subscription form by the Distributors; the value date of the means of payment shall not exceed beyond the third bank business day in Luxembourg that follows the date of receipt of the subscription form by the Distributors.
+In case of subscriptions carried out by Distributors, the Distributors shall forward to the Management Company and/or to STATE STREET BANK INTERNATIONAL GmbH, Luxembourg Branch the data contained in the subscription form and credits in the same context in favour of the Company the amount of the acquisition of the shares of the Company on the Business Day that follows the date of receipt of the subscription form by the Distributors.
 In such a case, the subscription price of the shares is determined on the basis of the net asset value calculated on the day on which the Distributors forward to the Management Company and/or to STATE STREET BANK INTERNATIONAL GmbH, Luxembourg Branch the subscription form provided that it is forwarded to Management Company and/or to STATE STREET BANK INTERNATIONAL GmbH, Luxembourg Branch before 2:00 p.m.